Salta ai contenuti

 • name: A unique name for your adapter, used for logging.

-• serverEntrypoint: The entrypoint for server-side rendering.
+• serverEntrypoint: The entrypoint for on-demand server rendering.

 • exports: An array of named exports when used in conjunction with createExports (explained below).